-By 1879, 1 Exeter was the home of wholesale flour and grain merchant Wesley Perkins Balch and his wife Almira Patterson (Smith) Balch.
-In 1878, they had lived at 34 Chestnut.
+By the 1878-1879 winter season, 1 Exeter was the home of wholesale flour and grain merchant Wesley Perkins Balch and his wife, Almira Patterson (Smith) Balch.
+They previously had lived at 34 Chestnut.

-During the 1885-1886 winter season, it was the home of Edward E. Adams.
+1 Exeter became the home of the Frosts’ son-in-law and daughter, Edward A. Adams and Adeline Freeman (Frost) Adams.
 They previously had lived at 8 Joy.
 He was a steamship agent and commission merchant.
-They continued to live at 1 Exeter during the 1886-1887 season, but moved soon thereafter to the Hotel Victoria at 273 Dartmouth.
+They continued to live at 1 Exeter during the 1886-1887 season, but moved thereafter to the Hotel Victoria at 273 Dartmouth.

-By the 1887-1888 winter season, 1 Exeter was the home of Dr. Charles Pratt Strong, a physician and surgeon, and his wife, Mary Washburn (Baker) Strong.
+On September 2, 1887, 1 Exeter was purchased from George Frost by Mary Washburn (Baker) Strong, the wife of Dr. Charles Pratt Strong, a physician and surgeon.
 He also maintained his medical office at the house.
 They previously had lived (and he had maintained his office) at 37 Charles.
-Mary Strong is shown as the owner of 1 Exeter on the 1888 and 1898 Bromley maps.

 The house was not listed in the 1893 Blue Book.

-By 1894, 1 Exeter was the home and medical offices of Dr. George Haven and Dr. Algernon Sidney Coolidge, Jr., physicians.
+By the 1893-1894 winter season, 1 Exeter was the home and medical offices of Dr. George Haven and Dr. Algernon Sidney Coolidge, Jr., physicians.
+George Haven previously had lived at The Pinckney at 26A Pinckney.
 Algernon Coolidge previously had lived at 81 Marlborough with his parents, Dr. Algernon Sidney Coolidge and Mary (Lowell) Coolidge.

 Algernon Coolidge married in December of 1896 to Amy Peabody Lothrop and, soon thereafter, they moved to 3 Exeter while awaiting completion of the house they were having built at 487 Commonwealth.
 While living at 3 Exeter, he continued to maintain his medical offices at 1 Exeter.